 To make your soup:

-Serve your amazing Zuppa Toscana with a crusty loaf or my easy bread-machine dinner rolls.
+- Serve your amazing Zuppa Toscana with a loaf of homemade bread or my easy bread-machine dinner rolls.

 Be sure to let me know what you think!
-Is it as good as Olive Garden’s Zuppa Toscana?
-Or do you think this homemade Kale, Potato and Sausage soup is even better?
+In your opinion, is it as good as Olive Garden’s Zuppa Toscana?
+Or is it even better?

 Get my latest e-book: Fizz, Pop, Bang!
 Playful Science and Math Activities